UPDATED & APPROVED 11.6.2023

 The International Alliance of Theatrical Stage Employees (I.A.T.S.E.)
 Local 122 operates a Referral Hall through which we refer qualified persons to available jobs represented by collective bargaining agreements between Local 122 and employers in the San Diego and Palm Desert areas that fall within Local 122’s jurisdiction.
 Local 122 is proud to be able to refer the most qualified, skilled, and most reliable stagehands, riggers, wardrobe personnel, hair & make-up artisans, audio/visual, sound and lighting technicians in Southern California.

-The purpose of these rules and procedures are to protect and cover the jurisdiction of Local 122 as well as protect the credibility of referrals with the Employers who use Local 122’s referral hall to obtain qualified stage and motion picture technicians.
+The purpose of these rules and procedures are to protect and cover the jurisdiction of Local 122 as well as protect the credibility of referrals with the Employers who use Local 122’s Referral Hall to obtain qualified stage and motion picture technicians.
 Local 122 encourages all persons obtaining work through its Referral Hall to seek to join the Union.
 A strong and unified Union helps secure better wages and terms and conditions of employment for all.

 You must complete the Local 122 new applicant packet.
 Local 122’s acceptance of this packet is not a guarantee of work.
 You shall be required to submit proof of any claimed special skills, abilities or experience.
 This includes but not limited to: attending classes, passing a skills related exam or providing other documentation.
 You must have a current phone number and home address on file with Local 122 to be dispatched.
 You are responsible for providing the most up to date information.